 What traumatic injuries have the team managed?

-We recently had an ACL rupture from an awkward landing in the studio (this was because they were wearing sock and should not have been!).
-We’ve also had a dancer accidentally dropped by their partner during a choreography session, luckily there was no serious injury.
+We recently had an ACL rupture from an awkward landing in the studio (this was because they were wearing socks and should not have been!).
+We've also had a dancer accidentally dropped by their partner during a choreography session.
+Luckily, no one was seriously injured.

 How many hours a day will students practice and train?

-The Royal Ballet School is a boarding school so all students fit this amount of training in around their academics too.
+The Royal Ballet School is a boarding school, and because of this, all students fit this amount of training in around their academics too.

 What are your top tips for reducing the risk of injury in dance?